-The Maverick® 260X is shipped with the engine crankcase filled with high quality SAE 10W-30 oil (API class CD or better).
+The Dual Maverick® 450 is shipped with the engine crankcase filled with high quality SAE 10W-30 oil (API class CD or better).
 Check the engine oil levels before starting the engine.
 If it is not up to the full mark on the dip stick, add oil as required.
-Check the oil level every four hours of running time during the first 50 running hours.
-DO NOT operate with oil below low mark on dipstick.
-DO NOT fill above full mark on dipstick.
+Check the oil level every four hours of running time during the first 35 running hours.
 Refer to the engine Operator's Manuals for specific oil recommendations and break-in information.
 The oil change interval is dependent on the quality of the oil and the operating environment.
 Refer to the engine Operator's Manuals for the proper service and maintenance intervals.